bcgov/entity/docs/Way of Working/Tech Review.md

 ----
 ## Mar, 24th, 2021
 ----
-- Patrick would be presenting on banner-commmon components
+- Patrick would be presenting on banner-common components
 ----